csecht/passphrase-generate/README.md

 Suggestions for improvement are welcome, especially if it is possible to implement on Widows systems.

 ## pyPalindromes
 Just something fun.
-I was impressed with the slicing 'trick' to test for and generate palindromes.
+I like the magical way that slice can work to test for and generate palindromes.